zancaa/ModellingBiologicalHeterogeneityPlayground/README.md

-# ModellingBiologicalHeterogeneityPlayground
+# Modelling Biological Heterogeneity Playground
-Initial code for exploring biological heterogeneity
+This code works(?) using Julia version 1.12.